Intueri Education Group

 Intueri Education Group was a New Zealand-headquartered vocational education group that was established by Arowana in 2010.
 It was subsequently scaled up through a buy, build and integrate programme, comprising seven college businesses in both New Zealand and Australia.
 Under Arowana’s ownership, Intueri grew from revenues of NZ$4m and EBITDA of NZ$1m to pro forma revenues of NZ$77m and EBITDA of NZ$25m, respectively, at the time of its IPO in 2014.

-Following three years of immersive, investigative-journalism-style industry research, and multiple due-diligence processes in Australia, which resulted in no deals, Arowana bought its first education college business, in Christchurch, New Zealand, in May 2010.
+Following three years of immersive, investigative-journalism-style industry research, and multiple due-diligence processes in Australia, Arowana had decided not to invest in Australian education because we felt the regulatory risk was too high (this would subsequently prove to be the right call, as we walked away from ostensibly financially attractive businesses that others ended up buying and suffering as a result).
+However, we did utilise our findings in Australia to go to New Zealand, where we had been led to believe and confirmed that the regulatory regime (at that time), was stable.
+Arowana bought its first education college business, in Christchurch, New Zealand, in May 2010.
 At the time, New Zealand was an unpopular investment destination as the NZD was near an all-time low and the prevailing macroeconomic concern was that the country’s current account deficit would cause further declines in the NZD.

 Wearing our contrarian hat, and equipped with sound macroeconomic insights from our Advisory Board member Simon Ogus, we felt differently.
 We were encouraged when we saw a very fragmented industry, a consistent and accessible regulator (in contrast to a volatile regulatory regime in Australia at the time), and more attractive valuation multiples in New Zealand.